 - During the academic year, students gain practical experience through 100 hours of practicum experiences over two semesters and 15 weeks of full time student teaching in another semester.

 The part-time SED program has rolling admission.

 These programs are approved by the Ohio Department of Education.

 Second Licensure Program

 Completion of this program prepares you for second licensure as an intervention specialist in the state of Ohio.
 This program prepares individuals who currently hold a teaching license with the knowledge, skills and dispositions to work in collaborative and consulting roles with general educators and other support personnel.
-You also will be prepared to provide high-quality instruction to children who come from culturally and/or linguistically diverse (CLD) backgrounds and are in need of special education services.

 If you already hold a master's degree, you may opt to complete only the second licensure course work.
 The licensure-only track of eight courses may be completed in as little as three to five semesters.